asjchen/taint/README.md

 alphabet.
 Suppose we have an accurate classifier of those letters.
 If we have correctly identified images of the letters "G", "O", "O", and "D", then we can find adversarial examples that the model classifies as "E", "V", "I", and "L".
-This process is an example of a _targeted attack_; we're fooling the classifier to
+This process is an example of a _targeted attack_ on the classifier; we're trying to fool the classifier into thinking that our image is the letter G (rather than just trying to make the classifier wrong in general).

+This project represents how machines may not have the same understanding of concepts such as "good" and "evil" as us; small changes to a situation that don't affect our big picture understanding may completely change the machine's understanding of the situation.

 ## Requirements
 * Python 3.6 (currently, Tensorflow does not support later versions of Python)